mouselabsio/idemia-demo/README.md

 IDE (or use maven et al from the command line) and the test can be run to generate user records.

 ###### File Store:
-The file store is created underneath the home directory of the user who launches the process.
-File names are of the form `UUID.json`.
+The root of the file store is a directory named "userrecords" which is created in the home directory of the user who launches the process.
+File names are of the form `[UUID].json`.

 ###### Documentation:
 Almost all multi-line "/* ... */" comments are directed to the reviewer to explain parts of the code or my thoughts behind it.
 Regular java line "//" comments and javadocs should be viewed as regular ship-able comments.